 Veterans Friendly Listener program

-The Veterans Friendly Listener (VFL program is a network of faculty and staff that have volunteered to support WSU Vancouver student veterans.
-Each VFL is open to speak with any veteran, veteran dependent or family member.
+The Veterans Friendly Listener program is a network of faculty and staff who have volunteered to support WSU Vancouver student veterans.
+Each VFL will speak with any veteran, veteran dependent or family member.

 The program is currently under development at WSU Vancouver.
 Please contact WSU Vancouver Veterans Corps Representative Steve Roberts for more information.